 Lastly, it’s critical to consider the sound quality provided by the pad.
 As electronic pads don’t produce traditional percussion sounds without electricity, the sound quality is primarily related to the quality of the pad’s internal systems.

-As you may suspect, extremely cheap electronic drum pads typically produce poor quality sounds.
+As you may suspect, extremely low cost drum pads typically produce poor quality sounds.
 By purchasing a product that has touch-sensitive pads, you can be confident that your sound quality reflects the amount of force in your drum strokes.

 What is the Purpose of an Electronic Drum Pad?